peter279k/fmsa/README.md

 - Complete the `docker compose` environment building.
 - Complete the `api_gateway` development and features including login, register, OAuth2 and rate time limit.
-- Complete the `PA` implentation guide about scenario 1.
+- Complete the `PA` implementation guide about scenario 1.

 # Development server

-- The worker server is deployed in the purevoltage (KVM-based VPS)
+- The worker server is deployed in the PureVoltage (KVM-based VPS)
   - CPU: 4 cores
   - RAM: 16GB
   - HDD: QEMU HARDDISK 200GB
-- The FMSA is deployed in the colocrossing (A dedicated server)
+- The FMSA is deployed in the ColoCrossing (A dedicated server)
   - CPU: Intel(R) Xeon(R) CPU E3-1271 v3
   - RAM: 16GB
   - HDD: Samsung SSD 850 EVO 1TB